baseboxorg/jeffskinnerbox.github.io/content/drafts/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 without a user typing in a password.

-To setup password-less login via public key authentication, use the posting "[HowTo: Configure SSH Public Key Authentication][XXX]".
+To setup password-less login via public key authentication, use the posting ["HowTo: Configure SSH Public Key Authentication"][XXX].

 # Step 10: Boot Without Starting X Window
 The Raspberry Pi's Jessie image is configured to automatically bring up the X Window